vykuang/toronto-service-calls-2023/README.md

 #### Terraform

-Create bucket for terraform backend and initialize.
-Ensure the current user account has admin level status on the created project
+- Create bucket for terraform backend and initialize
+- Ensure the current user account has admin level status on the created project
+  - gcs read/write
+  - bigquery load
+  - secret accessor

 ```bash
 # cd to terraform dir